Beatriz Pagés

-María Beatriz Pagés Llergo Rebollar (born 25 February 1954) is a Mexican journalist and politician from the Institutional Revolutionary Party.
-From 2006 to 2009 she served as Deputy of the LX Legislature of the Mexican Congress representing the Federal District.
-She quit from the party, saying that it had been handed over to president López Obrador.
+María Beatriz Pagés Llergo Rebollar (born 25 February 1954) is a Mexican journalist and politician from the Institutional Revolutionary Party (PRI).
+From 2006 to 2009 she sat in the Chamber of Deputies as a plurinominal deputy.
+In 2019 she resigned from the party, saying that it had been handed over to President Andrés Manuel López Obrador.
 She has been critical of the president's party and government, calling it "populist, destructive, and authoritarian".

-Pagés is the Director of the political magazine Siempre!, founded by her father, journalist José Pagés Llergo.
+Pagés is the director of the political magazine Siempre!, founded by her father, journalist José Pagés Llergo.